thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ### Sample data files

+**Create some folder** to store all necessary files for this tutorial.
-Download or create the following data files:
+Download to this folder or create the following data files:

- - **attributes-data.json** - contains two device attributes values: firmware version and serial number.
+ - {% include ghlink.html content='**attributes-data.json**' ghlink='/docs/getting-started-guides/resources/attributes-data.json' %} - contains two device attributes values: firmware version and serial number.
- - **telemetry-data.json** - contains three time-series values: temperature, humidity and active flag.
+ - {% include ghlink.html content='**telemetry-data.json**' ghlink='/docs/getting-started-guides/resources/telemetry-data.json' %} - contains three time-series values: temperature, humidity and active flag.

 Please note that data in this files is basically in key-value format.
 You can use your own keys and values.
 See [MQTT](/docs/reference/mqtt-api/#key-value-format), [CoAP](/docs/reference/coap-api/#key-value-format)